IrascibleBasil/pharis-mod-list/preamble.md

 When you run mlox for the first time it will create an `mlox_base.txt` file in `C:\Users\<your user name>\AppData\Local\mlox\mlox`, this directory is where the latest `mlox_user.txt` (link above) will go.

+Mlox also parses a third file with personal rules that override the other files (order goes base>user>my_rules).
+I have added a few rules for my mod list in my personal rules file [**here**](config/mlox_my_rules.txt).
+Put this file in the same folder as your `mlox_base.txt`, if you choose to use it of course.

 ### [TES3Merge](https://www.nexusmods.com/morrowind/mods/46870) ([.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download))
 A tool for automatically patching conflicts between mods by merging objects and levelled lists.
 For a more detailed description refer to the Nexus page.